msschwartz21/deltascope/docs/source/landmark-calculation.rst

 In order to facilitate easy visualization, the :class:`graphSet` and :class:`graphData` classes manage graphing commands and any necessary data transformation.

-.. todo:: Code sample for graphing functions
+..
+TODO Code sample for graphing functions